manangouhari/react-resources/README.md

 # ReactJS Resources
-A collection of free react learning resources
+A collection of free react learning resources.

 Feel free to add more resources to the list an open up a PR.

 1. [The Beginner's Guide to React by Kent C. Dodds on egghead.io](https://egghead.io/courses/the-beginner-s-guide-to-react)